 - Never (default)

-If this setting is enabled, it will allow Kiosk Pro to respect the auto-lock timer settings configured in iOS settings > 'General' > 'Auto-Lock'.
-If 'Auto-Lock' is set to 'Never' in iOS settings, the device will not go to sleep, regardless of Kiosk Pro settings.
+If this setting is enabled, it will allow Kiosk Pro to respect the Auto-Lock timer settings configured in iOS settings > Display & Brightness > Auto-Lock.
+If Auto-Lock is set to Never in iOS settings, the device will not go to sleep, regardless of Kiosk Pro settings.

 If the Home or Power buttons are not accessible to your visitors, there is no way to wake the device without removing it from its enclosure.
 As a possible alternative in our Plus and Enterprise versions, we also have a setting that allows the device to dim to the minimum possible brightness when idle on the home screen - when a visitor touches the screen it returns to the previously set brightness level.
 As the screen is still on, this does not result in the same power savings as actually putting the device to sleep using auto-lock, but can extend battery life significantly.